Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 Reversing a product type
 ------------------------

-The above example inspires another function that is often cited as a use case: reversing the elements in a product type.
+The previous example inspires another function that is often cited as a use case: reversing the elements in a product type.
 As above, forwarding is omitted for brevity:

 .. code:: c++